-We are continuing to make child support and Working for Families payments as normal.
+We are making child support and Working for Families payments as normal.

 Working for Families